diffbot/diffbot-clojure-client/README.md

 ## Usage

-Diffbot has four API calls that can be accessed by functions in the `diffbot.core` namespace, these are `article`, `frontpage`, `product` and `image`.
+Diffbot has four API calls that can be accessed by functions in the `diffbot.core` namespace, these are `article`, `frontpage`, `product` and `image` and correspond to the identically name Diffbot APIs.

-Require it in the REPL:
+Require the functions in the REPL:

 ```clojure
 user> (require '[diffbot.core :refer [article frontpage product image]])